-How to get more XP and level up faster in Pokémon Go
+Pokémon Go: How to get the most XP and level up the fastest

 Depending on how many Pokémon you average, your Lucky Egg and catching spree can net you tens of thousands of XP at a time.

-It's expensive, because you need the Pokémon Go Plus and it uses a bunch of Poké Balls, but it works.
+It's expensive because you need the Pokémon Go Plus and it uses a bunch of Poké Balls, but it works.
 And if you mass catch during a double XP event, your totals will be twice as high.
+If you can pick a spot that has a lot of Pokémon and a lot of PokéStops, you can save yourself some money because the PokéStops will help you replenish your PokéBalls.

-It works especially well during an XP event like the Solstice event, where catches were multipled by 3x — 6x with Lucky Egg.
+This method works especially well during an XP event like the Solstice event, where catches were multiplied by 3x — 6x with Lucky Egg, or any of the monthly Community Days.

 Mass evolving

-The second method requires a Lucky Egg and a large quantity of Caterpie, Weedle, and Pidgey, and an even larger amount of their respective candy, to evolve.
-Since Caterpie, Weedle, and Pidgey only require 12 candy to evolve, and each evolution nets you 500 XP — 1000 XP with a Lucky Egg — and it makes for incredibly efficient leveling.
+The second method requires a Lucky Egg and a large quantity of a common Pokémon that is cheap to evolve and an even larger amount of their respective candy, to evolve.
+Since Caterpie, Weedle, Pidgey, Wurmple, and Whismur only require 12 candy to evolve, and each evolution nets you 500 XP — 1000 XP with a Lucky Egg — they are the top choices for this incredibly efficient method of leveling.

 You do need to catch enough common Pokémon to make it worth your while.
 Doing the mass-catch above is a great way to stock up while earning XP at the same time.
 There are also a host of Pokémon that only require 25 candy to evolve, including Rattata, Lebdya, and Sentrat, and more that can fall back on if you need to.